 #4: Charter Spectrum

-Charter Spectrum is the second-highest provider of cable internet service behind Xfinity.
-As such, Charter also serves a large majority of the US.
+Charter Spectrum is the second-highest provider of cable internet service after Xfinity.
+As such, Charter also serves a vast majority of the US.
 While their service is in the same league as that of Xfinity and Cox, it’s slightly behind in terms of real-world performance.
-Spectrum’s jitter levels are on par with Xfinity and Cox, but like U-Verse, their latency levels lag behind.
+Spectrum’s jitter levels are on par with Xfinity and Cox, but like U-Verse, their latency levels lag.

 Charter Spectrum is a cable internet provider, just like Xfinity and Cox.
 While their latency is slightly behind on average, they still provide decent gaming service to most of the US.
 If they’re the only provider available in your area, you can’t go wrong.